Connect with others who understand.

 More Similarities Than Differences

-Despite these differences, PBC and PSC have many characteristics in common.
-Not only do both conditions primarily affect the liver, but they’re also both rare diseases that can take time to diagnose and can significantly have an impact on your quality of life.
-It’s easy to feel alone when tackling a disease you’ve likely never heard of before.
+Despite these differences, PBC and PSC share many characteristics.
+Not only do both conditions primarily affect the liver, but they’re also both rare diseases that can take time to diagnose and significantly affect quality of life.
+It’s easy to feel alone when facing a disease you’ve likely never heard of before.

 Learning that others can relate to your experience can help bring comfort and hope as you keep pushing ahead.